lisianathiruselvan/DAA_Module_19/EX 1A Length a string.md

 ## Program:
 ```
 /*
-Program to implement Reverse a String
+Program to implement to find Length of  a String
 Developed by: LISIANA T
 Register Number:  212222240053
 */